 Marcos Rojo is an accomplished Argentina international with a tough-tackling style that has proven popular among Manchester United supporters at Old Trafford.

 The South American joined the club shortly after playing in the 2014 FIFA World Cup final and made his Reds debut in a 4-0 home win over Queens Park Rangers on 14 September.
 Since then, he has established himself as a valuable and versatile asset at both centre-back and left-back.

-A former Estudiantes, Spartak Moscow and Sporting Lisbon player, Rojo is the fourth Argentinean player in the club's history, after fellow Estudiantes hero Juan Sebastian Veron, Gabriel Heinze and Carlos Tevez.
+A former Estudiantes, Spartak Moscow and Sporting Lisbon player, Rojo is the fourth Argentinean to play for United, after fellow Estudiantes hero Juan Sebastian Veron, Gabriel Heinze and Carlos Tevez.

 The defender has as much fondness for physical challenges as he does for tattoos: he has the words ‘Pride’ and ‘Glory’ inked on his thighs as a visual warning to any strikers feeling particularly brave up front!

 Marcos registered 26 appearances across a maiden season at United that was plagued by a series of injuries, including a dislocated shoulder that hampered his second campaign as well.
 That 2015/16 term did yield an improved tally of 28 games, however, and a winners’ medal from the FA Cup final, after starting at left-back in the memorable 2-1 victory over Crystal Palace at Wembley Stadium.